 Growing up, we always reused our wrapping paper.
 We were trained from a young age to never tear into our presents.
 Instead, we were to carefully remove the tape and gently pull away the wrap.
 The pretty paper was then smoothed, folded, and stored for its next use.
 I guess this means we were recycling long before it was cool.
 We had one particular piece of Christmas wrap that made an appearance every year for as long as I can remember.
 It got a little smaller with each use, but we were always anxious to see who’s present would be wrapped in the pretty blue Silent Night paper.

 It’s this background of recycling and re-use that leads to our various gift bag tutorials.
 They’re a perfect way to avoid wrapping paper entirely, instead creating a reusable bag that’s almost as much fun as the present inside – especially when made with lovely fabric combinations.

 Gift bags are a quick project and a great way to mix and match colors from within a favorite collection or to customize the fabric to the gift recipient’s favorite colors, characters, or themes.
 Each of our bags uses two different coordinated prints.

 We changed up the look of the standard closure with an eyelet-threaded drawstring.
 It looks super stylish but is actually super easy.
 The Dritz eyelets we used come in assorted colors, which is a fun way to up the embellishment factor.

-We include a detailed eyelet placement guide below so you can perfectly place all 16 eyelets to create the best gathered top.
+We include a detailed eyelet placement instructions below along with a helpful drawing so you can perfectly place all 16 eyelets to create the best gathered top.

 The body of our bag is designed to have quite a bit of stability to it, similar to a fancy paper gift bag you’d find in the store.
 If you’d prefer a slouchier look for your bag, you could eliminate the interfacing from the lining or switch from a mid-weight to a lightweight for both the exterior and lining interfacing.